hawk/lux/README.md

 >     [shell single]
 >         ?^foo
 >
->     # Cleanup is always executed, regardless of the script succeeds or fails
+>     # Cleanup is always executed, regardless if the script succeeds or fails
 >     [cleanup]
 >         # Match of command exit status.
 Observe the double dollar sign.
 >         !rm -f $file